cestastanford/grandtour/scholars-essays/reinert-economic-grand-tour.md

 [^24]: On the unique attractiveness to travelers of Tuscan Enlightened reforms, see Reinert, ‘Another Grand Tour’; Jeremy Black, *The British Abroad: The Grand Tour in the Eighteenth Century*, Stroud: The History Press, 2003 [1992], p.
 246; Sweet, *Cities and the Grand Tour*, p.
 71.
 [^25]: Orlando Pescetti, *Proverbi italiani*, Verona: La compagnia degli aspiranti, 1603, p.
 30.

 Ford, Ingamells, and their collaborators did *not* plan on their work being transformed into an easily accessible database.
 This is clear when considering, for example, the defining terms with which many of the *Dictionary*’s entries begin, which the *Explorer* has organized in the category of “Employments and Identifiers.”
 Perhaps only a lone British ‘editor of Shakespeare’ and a solitary ‘bear-leader’ really ventured to Italian shores in the eighteenth century---though if one were to substitute ‘bear-leader’ with the term ‘tutor’ or ‘traveling tutor’ the number swells to four---but it is hard to believe that only one solitary traveler was a ‘dilettante poet,’ one an ‘amateur scientist,’ and only one, rather implausibly, warranted the qualifier ‘miscreant.’[^26] Ingamells cared first and foremost (one is tempted to say singularly) about what Ford had called “matters connected with the arts, patronage [and] collecting,” yet he called only one lonely voyager an ‘art critic’; boding poorly for subjects he cared for not at all.[^27] Similarly, though focusing on British travelers, even for the period following the War of Independence (1775-1783), he continued to list several Americans.
 And can we really be certain that William Bosville (1745-1813, travel year 1779) was the British Grand Tour’s *only* ‘bon vivant,’ and John Hall Stevenson (1718-85, travel year 1753) its token ‘hedonist,’ rather than the other way around?[^28] The *Explorer* illustrates how the *Dictionary*’s categories were literary in many cases rather than simply analytical.
 It also shows how, in extrapolating data from a different medium, one risks codifying the tentative and impressionistic.
-Ingamells, after all, wished for the book to be 'readable’ and---somewhat lethally for an analytical database---to embrace “a certain variety of style.”[^29] To a scholar of the Grand Tour, the classification of the physician and tour-guide Dr. James Hay (d.
+Ingamells, after all, wished for the book to be ‘readable’ and---somewhat lethally for an analytical database---to embrace “a certain variety of style.”[^29] To a scholar of the Grand Tour, the classification of the physician and tour-guide Dr. James Hay (d.
 1746, travel years 1704-1706, 1707-1709, 1711-1712, 1715, 1718-1719, 1720, 1722-1723, 1729-1734) as ‘bear-leader,’ for example, is a witty implicit reference to Pier Leone Ghezzi’s c.
 1725 caricature “Dr. Hay as Bear-Leader” and the colloquial eighteenth-century nickname for a traveling tutor.
 But it also risks suggesting Hay was touring with actual bears---also an early modern practice---around the ruins of ancient Rome rather than wealthy British youths.[^30]

 [^26]: These were, and Dr. Thomas Bowdler, Dr. James Hay, Robert Merry, George Nassau Clavering Cowper, 3rd Earl Cowper, and Henry Fisher respectively, see Ingamells, *Dictionary*, pp. 111-112, 245-247, 357, 476-477, 655-656.
 [^27]: Ingamells, *Dictionary*, p. xvi.
 The ‘art critic’ in question was George Cumberland, on which see Ingamells, Dictionary, pp. 259-260.